mrbrackins/simple_blog_example/README.md

 # Express + MongoDB Blog Example

 This is a simple blog application built with Node.js, Express, and MongoDB.
-It includes basic functionality to create and fetch posts, and serves as an example for teaching students how to work with these technologies.
+It includes basic functionality to create and fetch posts, and serves as an example for teaching students how to work with these technologies. *This is intentionally without refactoring*

 ## Features